ryim/Newcastle-University-Off-Campus-Access/README.md

 -->

 ### Accessing articles from Linux machines using NCL-chromium
+Note: NUIT will suspend/has suspended port forwarding functionality on its web-facing server at `unix.ncl.ac.uk`.
+They currently have a web form at https://forms.ncl.ac.uk/view.php?id=10175553 for requests of this functionality.
+This is necessary for the following to work.

 For Linux users, the `NCL-chromium` Bash script, included in this repository, will automate the process of setting up a tunnel to AIDAN, one of NU's servers, and launch an instance of Chrome/Chromium with the appropriate options.
 This script has the advantage of tunnelling only a single browser's traffic through your university connection, rather than all of the traffic from your device.
 This is an early version of this script, so feedback is greatly appreciated.

 #### Prerequisites